ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

       }
   );
   ```
-  In the code above `GetOffsetToReadFrom` is a part of the example, not SDK.
-Use your own way to provide correct starting offset for a partition with given partition id.
+  In the code above,`GetOffsetToReadFrom` is part of the example, not SDK.
+Use your own method to provide the correct starting offset for a partition with a given partition id.

-  Also `TReadSessionSettings` have a `ReadFromTimestamp` setting for reading only messages newer than given timestamp.
-This setting is intended to be used to skip some amount of messages, not for precise reading start positioning.
-Several first received messages may still have timestamps less than specified.
+  Also, `TReadSessionSettings` has a `ReadFromTimestamp` setting for reading only messages newer than the given timestamp.
+This setting is intended to skip some messages, not for precise reading start positioning.
+Several first-received messages may still have timestamps less than the specified one.

 - Go